 - The doctor who works at the Eastern Regional Hospital in Koforidua indicated she was a bad student but rose to the top of her class with the help of the teacher

-- He is called Mr Michael Ray Simpson and was introduced to Dr Osman's class in SHS 1
+- He is called Mr Michael Ray Simpson and was introduced to Dr Osman's class when she was in SHS 1

 A young medical doctor in Ghana named Ruhaimatu Osman has indicated that she was a bad student back in senior high school, far away from the medical profession until the timely intervention of her teacher.